OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 **Web Authentication, Session Management, and Access Control**:

-A web session is a sequence of network HTTP request and response transactions associated to the same user.
+A web session is a sequence of network HTTP request and response transactions associated with the same user.
 Modern and complex web applications require the retaining of information or status about each user for the duration of multiple requests.
 Therefore, sessions provide the ability to establish variables – such as access rights and localization settings – which will apply to each and every interaction a user has with the web application for the duration of the session.

 Web applications can create sessions to keep track of anonymous users after the very first user request.
 An example would be maintaining the user language preference.
 Additionally, web applications will make use of sessions once the user has authenticated.
 This ensures the ability to identify the user on any subsequent requests as well as being able to apply security access controls, authorized access to the user private data, and to increase the usability of the application.
 Therefore, current web applications can provide session capabilities both pre and post authentication.